shezgone/ml-lora-ax-lab/README.md

     - **Solution**: Integrating an **Ontology (Knowledge Graph)** or implementing **GraphRAG**.
     - **Concept**: While LoRA handles the natural language generation and domain-specific tone, the Ontology provides a structured logic layer.
 This allows the system to infer answers (e.g., "If SolverX is in Seocho-dong, and Seocho-dong is in Seoul, then SolverX is in Seoul") even if that specific fact wasn't explicitly trained.

+3.  **Side Effects: The "Tinted Glass" Effect (Overfitting in LoRA)**:
+    - **Observation**: When asked a general question (e.g., "Python sort function"), the fine-tuned model sometimes hallucinated a SolverX-related answer.
+    - **Cause**: Even though LoRA freezes base weights, the adapter weights can become so dominant that they "overshadow" original knowledge.
+The model learned that "All answers must be about SolverX" because the training data was 100% domain-specific.
+    - **Solution**: To prevent this **Catastrophic Forgetting**, we should use **Data Mixing** (mixing general chat data with domain data) or adjust the LoRA rank/alpha parameters to balance the influence.

 ## How to Run

 1. **Setup Environment**: